It's Just Love

 〰️

-I’m thrilled to share my romantasy series, “Winds of Ericiel,” with you.
-It is a story with a Game of Thrones vibe (without the dragons).
-I wrote the story that I wanted to read.
-My series is for adults, as I delve deeply into the relationships between the characters as they grow.
-The books are written leisurely so the reader can invest in the characters and world.
-I embrace intimacy openly because it’s a romance, so there are no closed doors to the reader.
-Book 3 was released on May 1, 2025.
+A friend told me that the series is a mix of Game of Thrones, The Thornbirds, and The Expendables (with swords and shields).
+I wrote the story I wanted to read.
+My series is for adults, focused on the psychological growth of people in love and under stress.
+The books are written at a relaxed pace, allowing the reader to become invested in the characters and world.
+I openly embrace intimacy because it’s a romance, so there are no closed doors for the reader.
 Thank you for reading my work.
 I hope you enjoy Catherine, Adriannus, and the “boys.”
-I love to hear from readers!
+I love hearing from readers!

 Pass with peace,